software-community/DXpense/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or find any issues, feel free to open an issue or submit a pull request.
+### Smart Contract:
+Navigate to the contracts directory and open Dxpense.sol to make changes to the smart contract.
+The following steps need to be followed in order for the changes to be reflected on the frontend:
+1. Compile the smart contract:
+    ```
+    npx hardhat compile
+    ```
+2. Deploy the smart contract:
+    ```
+    npx hardhat ignition deploy ./ignition/modules/Dxpense.js --network localhost --reset
+    ```
+3. Add the deployment address to the .env file in the src folder of the client directory
+4. Update the smart contract ABI file.
+Navigate to the artifacts/contracts/Dxpense.sol/Dxpense.json file and copy the abi array.
+Paste it into the Lock.json file in the src folder of the client directory.
+5. Finally, restart the react server using npm start.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.